axllent/silverstripe-seo-editor/README.md

-# SilverStripe 3 SEO Editor
+# SEO Editor for SilverStripe 3

 **For SilverStripe 4, please use [axllent/silverstripe-meta-editor](https://github.com/axllent/silverstripe-meta-editor)**